-In a major change from our 2018 and 2019 courses, everyone who participates at CRMSS in 2021 will have a chance to perform any of the music they work on over the week that they wish to, be it in their preformed smaller groups or in groups they form themselves or their solo repertoire they've worked on or music they bring themselves... or anything else!
-On the evening of Thursday, September 2nd, we will hold a major performance event as a culmination of our week together, to be attended by the course as a whole and some specially invited guests.
-This event will also be catered such that we hope it will gradually turn into a party, as food and drink are consumed and performances become more light-hearted, tutors are encouraged to do silly things on stage, etc.
+In a major change from our 2018 and 2019 courses, everyone who participates at CRMSS in 2021 will have a chance to perform any of the music they work on over the week that they wish to, be it in their preformed smaller groups or in groups they form themselves or the solo repertoire they've worked on or music they bring themselves... or anything else!
+On the evening of Friday, September 3rd, the last evening of the course, we will hold a major performance event as a culmination of our week together, to be attended by the course as a whole, participants and tutors.
+If circumstances allow, this event will also be catered such that we hope it will gradually turn into a party, as food and drink are consumed and performances become more light-hearted, tutors are encouraged to do silly things on stage, etc.

 A Typical DayBack to top

-In a response to feedback from participants from our 2018 and 2019 courses, the schedule in 2021 will be overhauled.
+In a response to feedback from participants from our 2018 and 2019 courses, and in line with guidance relating to the global pandemic, the schedule in 2021 will be overhauled.
 There will be much more time to eat, rest, form small ad hoc groups, practice on your own, etc. Here's the shape of how 'a typical' day will look.